This post was last updated on October 28, 2024.

 But, if you still want to learn how to calculate subscription renewal rates, here you go.

-First, open your CRM and calculate the number of customers who renew their subscription at the end of their subscription period (CR).
+First, open your CRM and calculate the number of customers who renew their subscriptions at the end of their subscription period (CR).

 The mathematical formula will look like this - (CR/RD) x 100